 - Watch your favourite movies and listen to music in the local language

 Language problems can dissapear at our fingertips

-Without it, you wouldn’t be reading this post, nor would it have reached 131 countries – Yup that’s right I’m talking about the Internet.
+There are many of you who don’t know a life without it and you wouldn’t be reading this post, nor would it have reached 131 countries – Yup that’s right I’m talking about the Internet.

 The internet provides so many tools that have helped bridge the gap between languages barriers like never before.
 No, it doesn’t solve all the language problems when traveling.
-There will be times when you don’t have signal, or your battery runs out, and there will be small very remote villages that are not privy to the digital world yet.
+There will be times when you don’t have signal, or your battery runs out, and there will be small remote villages that are not privy to the digital world yet.
 However, it will be one of your biggest resources when dealing with language problems.

-There is one tool on the internet that we’ve come to depend on more than others….Yes, that’s right Skynet…Sorry I mean Google! ( If you know the Terminator films, you’ll understand the reference).
+There is one tool on the internet that we’ve come to depend on more than others….Yes, that’s right Skynet…Sorry I mean Google! ( If you know the Terminator films, you’ll understand the reference)

 Google aids with traveling language problems!

-It comes with a couple of cool added features to help you with language problems when you’re not speaking to someone.
-If you hover your camera over a word it translates it on the screen; very helpful for road signs, notice boards and menus.
-There is a voice option on there, so you say a phrase and it will translate into the local language.
 However do be warned, while this is great help, it doesn’t reconstruct sentences.
 So if a language uses a different sentence structure to English it can sometimes be embarrassing or worse cause issues.